beequeue/developers-sky-com/internal/_posts/2015-12-08-User-Stories-Mapping-workshop.markdown

 * Release Roadmap

 That’s all!
-if you want to find out more, we recommend to read Jeff Patton milestone book:
+if you want to find out more, we recommend to read Jeff Patton's milestone book:

 ![shared](/images/blogs/userstorymapping/book.png)
 [http://www.amazon.co.uk/User-Story-Mapping-Discover-Product/dp/1491904909]()